fernandobelotto/spinner_tech_dapp/README.md

       npm run deploy:local
     ```

-1. Grab the contract address in the console and set in the .env.example file in frontend
+1. Grab the contract address in the console and set in the .env.example file in frontend, also, change the file name from .env.example to .env

 1. After that, run the frontend using